North Sea marinas

 The North Sea is a shallow, windy basin between Britain and Scandinavia with strong tides, heavy traffic, and dense clusters of offshore wind farms and oil-and-gas installations.

-The North Sea is a working sea where seamanship matters more than scenery alone.
-Routes connect Britain, Norway, Denmark, Germany, the Netherlands, Belgium, and France, but each coast feels different: tidal estuaries and sandbanks in the south, island and fjord approaches farther north, and long exposed legs where weather windows matter.
+The North Sea is a working coastal sea that requires careful pilotage and chart work more than sheltered anchoring.
+It links the UK, Norway, Denmark, the Netherlands, Germany, Belgium and France.
+Coasts differ: tidal estuaries and sandbanks dominate the south, island and fjord approaches appear to the north, and some open transits are long and exposed where choosing a weather window matters.

 Marinas on the map